 - The guardianship worker and adoption worker will give direction as to when they would like session work is to begin.
 The ability for SNAPP workers to start work with new referrals may, at times, be subject to a wait time.
 If this is the case, a projected timeline would be shared at the referral meeting.

 - A initial planning meeting will be held before visits to the child(ren) begin.
 All members of a child’s team will be present at the meeting, including MCFD guardianship, adoption and resource workers, SNAPP workers and the foster parents.
 A package of information about SNAPP and MCFD adoption and permanency planning will be distributed to and discussed with the foster parents at that time.
 At the planning meeting, the first visit of SNAPP staff will be planned.

 - The child(ren) will be introduced to their SNAPP worker and an overview of session goals and activities will be shared in an age-appropriate way.

 - Regular session work will be scheduled at the child’s foster home or at an alternate location.

 Feedback to MCFD

-- Feedback on the progress of each child will be done both formally and informally.
-Regular updates will be provided at adoption team and joint adoption-guardianship team meetings and at the child specific planning meetings.
+- Feedback on the progress of each child will be provided.
+Regular updates will be provided at MCFD permanency planning meetings or other team meetings and at child specific planning meetings.
 Any important developments for the child or concerns will be communicated to the adoption and guardianship workers on an ongoing basis through ministry email, telephone or face-to-face meetings.
 Check-ins with the foster parent(s) will happen regularly as session work is provided.
-The SNAPP worker will consult on program direction with the other team members on an ongoing basis.

 - The SNAPP worker will work closely with all team members and will contribute their thoughts and observations as the MCFD workers assess the readiness of the child(ren) for adoption or permanency transition planning.